Unispace365/ds_cinder/README.md

 1. Clone this repo with git or download this as a zip and unzip it
 2. Make another new environment variable
-  * Open the Start menu and type "Advanced System Settings"
+    1. Open the Start menu and type "Advanced System Settings"
-  * Click "Environment Variables"
+    2. Click "Environment Variables"
-  * Under "Sytem variables", select "New..."
+    3. Under "Sytem variables", select "New..."
-  * Variable name: DS_PLATFORM_090
+    4. Variable name: DS_PLATFORM_090
-  * Variable value: the path of this downloaded repo (e.g C:\Users\GordonN\Documents\ds_cinder)
+    5. Variable value: the path of this downloaded repo (e.g C:\Users\GordonN\Documents\ds_cinder)
-  * Ok, Ok, Ok
+    6. Ok, Ok, Ok
-3. Open an example project in the example folder and compile f
+3. Open an example project in the example folder and compile

 ## Starting a project